 The guy who worked the desk at night, Van, was excellent!
 He was incredibly welcoming and gave good tips and directions to us as first time visitors to Vancouver.
 His hospitality is what made me incredibly happy with our stay.
 The hotel is very old, it was built in 1913, but it is not run down.
 The rooms are small, but not uncomfortable, and for the price that we paid, worth it!
 Also, the shower and water pressure are strong and enjoyable.
 It is a very bare bones hotel, but an excellent deal as the prices are very affordable.
 The location is not the best, but they do have their own parking lot, parking price not included however.

-With a stay at Budget Inn Patricia Hotel, you'll be centrally located in Vancouver, within a 10-minute drive of BC Place Stadium and Canada Place.
+With a stay at Budget Inn Patricia Hotel, you'll be centrally located in Vancouver, within a 15-minute drive of Canada Place and Stanley Park.
 Featured amenities include a business center, complimentary newspapers in the lobby, and a 24-hour front desk.
 Self parking (subject to charges) is available onsite.